AppImage/AppImageKit/README.md

  3. __Be distribution-agostic__.
 An AppImage should run on all base operating systems (distributions) that it was created for (and later versions).
 For example, you could target Ubuntu 9.10, openSUSE 11.2, and Fedora 13 (and later versions) at the same time, without having to create and maintain separate packages for each target system.
  4. __Remove the need for installation__.
 AppImages contain the app in a format that allows it to run directly from the archive, without having to be installed first.
 This is comparable to a Live CD.
 Before Live CDs, operating systems had to be installed first before they could be used.
  5. __Keep apps compressed all the time__.
 Since the application remains packaged all the time, it is never uncompressed on the hard disk.
 The computer uncompresses the application on-the-fly while accessing it.
 Since decompression is faster than reading from hard disk on most systems, this has a speed advantage in addition to saving space.
 Also, the time needed for installation is entirely removed.
  6. __Allow to put apps anywhere__.
-AppImages are "relocateable", this allowing the user to store and exectute them from any location (including CD-ROMs, DVDs, removable disks, USB sticks).
+AppImages are "relocatable", thus allowing the user to store and execute them from any location (including CD-ROMs, DVDs, removable disks, USB sticks).
  7. __Make applications read-only__.
 Since AppImages are read-only by design, the user can be reasonably sure that an app does not modify itself during operation.
  8. __Do not require recompilation__.
 AppImages must be possible to create from already-existing binaries, without the need for recompilation.
 This greatly speeds up the AppImage creation process, since no compiler has to be involved.
 This also allows third parties to package closed-source applications as AppImages.
 (Nevertheless, it can be beneficial for upstream application developers to build from source speficially for the purpose of generating an AppImage.)
  9. __Keep base operating system untouched__.
 Since AppImages are intended to run on plain systems that have not been specially prepared by an administrator, AppImages may not require any unusual preparation of the base operating system.
 Hence, they cannot rely on special kernel patches, kernel modules, or any applications that do not come with the targeted distributions by default.
  10. __Do not require root__.
 Since AppImages are intended to be run by end users, they should not reqiure an administrative account (root) to be installed or used.
 They may, however, be installed by an administrator (e.g., in multi-user scenarios) if so desired.

 The key idea of the AppImage format is __one app = one file__.
 Every AppImage contains an app and all the files the app needs to run.
-In other words, each AppImage has no dependencies other what is included in the targeted base operating system(s).
+In other words, each AppImage has no dependencies other than what is included in the targeted base operating system(s).
 While it would theoretically be possible to create rpm or deb packages in the same way, it is hardly ever done.
 In contrast, doing so is strongly encouraged when dealing with AppImages and is the default use case of the AppImage format.

 In short: An AppImage is for an app what a Live CD is for an operating system.